bernhardAxonIvy/doc/source/engine-guide/getting-started/_deploy-project.rst

     used to build multi tenancy or stages (DEV, Q&A, PROD) without to install multiple Axon.ivy Engines.

 Refresh the main page of the Axon.ivy Engine.
-There is now a new application called **IvyDemoApp**.
+There is now a new application.
 Congratulations you have installed and configured your first Axon.ivy Engine and also deployed your first Axon.ivy processes.